wp-plugins/bp-pretty-quote/readme.txt

 Sometimes the author and source fall off the bottom.
 To tweak, apply your styles to:

-.bp-attribution  to move the entire block up apply a negative top margin.
+.bpattribution  to move the entire block up apply a negative top margin.

-.bp-wrap cite to change the text styling for the source
+.bpwrap cite to change the text styling for the source

-.polaroid .bp-author to change the text styling for the author.
+.polaroid .bpauthor to change the text styling for the author.

 *Playbill*

 The author and source in the diagonal bar may need adjusting.
 I've found that playing around with this style will fix issues:

-.playbill .bp-attribution {
+.playbill .bpattribution {
-     transform: rotate(-40deg) translate(190px, 90px);
+     transform: rotate(40deg) translate(190px, 90px);
 }

 Specifically, change the translate dimensions.
 The first (190px) moves the bar left and right so the text is better centered.
 The second number (90px) moves the bar farther up & left (smaller number) or down & right(bigger number).